 We’re pretty certain that for those brands to appear in that shot in that basket, money will have have changed hands between the manufacturer and the retailer.

-And of the fifteen products shown in these two baskets, only two we would say are using their packaging for e-commerce to maximum effect.
+And of the 15 products in these baskets, only 2 we would say are using their packaging for e-commerce to maximum effect.

-That’s thirteen brands who have opportunities to make their packaging for e-Commerce work harder.
+That’s 13 brands who have opportunities to make their packaging for e-Commerce work harder.

 What about on the shelf itself?